mrgeyer/Systems-Multi-Set/README.md

 Creates a text file with the answers.

 ### Known Issues and Workarounds
 To make multiple sets, refresh after each set.
-You can make sets of different types of problems by changing the inputs and clicking the button again.
+You can make sets of different types of problems by changing the inputs and clicking the "Generate Questions" button again.
+The new set will be appended to the older set in a new file.